silviamaggi/smd-com/_posts/2021-02-10-dark-patterns-in-user-interfaces.md

   - privacy
   - ux
 description: 'Design Digested 16: I share two compelling articles about dark patterns in user interfaces to help you recognise them.'
+excerpt: 'Recently, I read a couple of compelling blog post about dark patterns in user interfaces copy.
+An essential read to understand what they are, how they’re used to deceive people and how to recognise them.'
 featimage: true
 featimage-alt: "Design, Digested 16 by Silvia Maggi"
 featimage-class: 'u-featured'